 Structural excitation for vacuum insulation modules

 The fact that a tea or coffee in the pot does not cool for over 12 hours, together with an airtight, mirrored shell, makes the atmospheric negative pressure.
 That's why the thermos flask, designed by James Dewar in 1874, is so popular today.
+Already 2 - 3 mm are sufficient at wave breaking distance, for the separation of the temperature differences.

 This principle can thus be applied to entire building creations!